Pakistan Air Force Academy Asghar Khan: College of Aeronautical Engineering

 College of Aeronautical Engineering (CAE) is a constituent institute of the academy, which imparts engineering education to the cadets inducted in the engineering branch of PAF.
 The institute was set up in July 1965 at Korangi Airfield, Karachi, with the help of US Air Force (USAF) and Colonel John H. Blakelock, a member of USAF became its first principal.
 The first course graduated from the college on 9 November 1968.
 In May 1986, the college was shifted from Karachi to Risalpur.
 The college conducts four-year undergraduate program in two engineering disciplines namely aerospace and avionics.
 CAE started postgraduate programs in 1997.
 The college was initially affiliated with University of Karachi and then to NED University of Engineering and Technology in March 1977.
 The college affiliated with National University of Sciences and Technology in 1995.
 The institute is equipped with modern engineering labs and workshops.
 CAE got ISO-9001 certified in 1999 for successfully managing quality system of its academic programs.
 Apart from Aerospace and Avionics, the institute has three more departments: Industrial Engineering, Humanities & Science, and Professional Continuing Education.

 Flying Instructors School

-The Flying Instructors School (FIS) trains instructors, not only for the PAF but also for the Pakistan Army and Navy.
-It trains instructors from countries in the Middle East, Southeast Asia, and Africa.
-The FIS is also responsible for the maintenance of high standards of teaching in the College of Flying Training, and the Fighter Conversion units.
-The re-categorization of instructors in all three armed forces is an additional responsibility of the school.
-FIS training includes academic training, flying training, and instructional technique.
-The FIS undertakes reciprocal visits to enhance training standards; between 1990 and 1997, these visits were organized with the Central Flying School, UK.
+The Flying Instructors School (FIS) began operations on 14 April 1952 with the mission to develop instructional expertise at the Primary, Basic, and Fighter Conversion levels.
+The first cohort of four officers graduated in August 1952.
+In May 1954, the school relocated to PAF Station Chaklala before returning to Risalpur in April 1962.
+FIS trains instructors for the Pakistan Air Force, Army, and Navy, as well as for countries across the Middle East, Southeast Asia, and Africa.
+The school is responsible for maintaining high teaching standards at the College of Flying Training and Fighter Conversion units.
+Additionally, it manages the re-categorization of instructors for all three branches of the armed forces.
+The curriculum includes academic and flight training, along with instructional techniques.
+Between 1990 and 1997, FIS collaborated with the UK's Central Flying School through reciprocal visits to improve training standards.